 All four Beatles gathered at EMI Studios on the morning of Friday 8 August 1969 for one of the most famous photo shoots of their career.
-Photographer Iain Macmillan took the iconic image that adorned their last-recorded album, Abbey Road.
+Photographer Iain Macmillan took the iconic image that adorned the front of their last-recorded album, Abbey Road.

-Here is a photograph taken on the same day, showing the empty crossing.
+Here is a photograph taken earlier in August 1969, showing the empty crossing.

 Prior to the shoot, Paul McCartney had sketched his ideas for the cover, to which Macmillan added a more detailed illustration.